 In case of suspicion of PAS, you will be referred to a center with expertise for prenatal diagnosis of PAS.
 The prenatal diagnosis consists of an ultrasound, performed especially for the evaluation of the uteroplacental interface, the area where the placenta attaches to the uterine wall.
-This ultrasound should be performed with full bladder and, in some cases, magnetic resonance imaging (MRI) can also be used.
-An MRI provides a detailed view if the ultrasound is inconclusive.
+This ultrasound should be performed with full bladder and, in some cases, magnetic resonance imaging can also be used.